StephenUtama/GameCentre/Phase2/README.md

 ## Some Details for GameCenter and SlidingTiles.
 Most of the things we have implemented are straight forward to test.
 In order to test Sign up/Sign in, please enter a username and password, and press the signup button if this is your first time launching the app.
-Press login to access the starting menu once you have done so with the sane username and password.
+Press login to access the starting menu once you have done so with the same username and password.

 The multiple complexities can be tested by following the prompt from the app.
 There is also an option of "Image" in complexity.